-A redirect chain occurs when a URL redirects to a second URL, which then redirects to a third URL (or more) before reaching the final destination.
-Each additional hop in the chain dilutes link equity, slows page load time, and increases the risk of crawl errors.
+A redirect chain occurs when a URL redirects to a second URL that also redirects (rather than resolving to a final page directly), creating a sequence of hops that dilutes link equity, slows page load for users, and wastes Googlebot crawl budget.

 Quick Answer

-A redirect chain occurs when a URL redirects to a second URL, which then redirects to a third URL (or more) before reaching the final destination.
-Each additional hop in the chain dilutes link equity, slows page load time, and increases the risk of crawl errors.
+A redirect chain occurs when a URL redirects to a second URL that also redirects (rather than resolving to a final page directly), creating a sequence of hops that dilutes link equity, slows page load for users, and wastes Googlebot crawl budget.

 Key Takeaways